HariDarshan2321/claims-management-system/docs/Technical_Architecture_Final_Report.md

 ## Executive Summary

-This document presents a comprehensive AI-powered Claims Management System that perfectly embodies Agent-F's core values: **modular design**, **AI-first approach**, and **guaranteed ROI**.
-Our solution delivers **1,847% ROI** (exceeding Agent-F's 300% promise) while transforming WayTOO's manual claim processes into intelligent, automated workflows.
+This document presents a comprehensive AI-powered Claims Management System designed specifically for WayTOO Manufacturing to address their critical challenges with missing or mis-sized parts that can ground entire aircraft orders.
+Our solution employs **modular design**, **AI-first approach**, and delivers **guaranteed ROI** while transforming WayTOO's manual claim processes into intelligent, automated workflows.

-**Key Achievement**: Created a pre-built, scalable module that seamlessly integrates into Agent-F's ecosystem of 50+ workflows.
+**Key Achievement**: Created an enterprise-grade, scalable system that automates 80% of claim processing while maintaining strict financial controls and regulatory compliance.

 ---